rxv3774/WebCheckers/docs/DesignDoc.md

 > _This section will provide information about the testing performed
 > and the results of the testing._

-At the moment we have
+At the moment we have the UI tier at

 ### Acceptance Testing
 Currently we have completed and passed all necessary acceptance criteria tests for